geloasacode/FlaskCICDWorkshop/README.md

+# CI/CD for Python Web Application
 ![Overview](CI-CD.PNG)

-# CI/CD for Python Web Application

-This repository contains the configuration files and scripts for implementing Continuous Integration (CI) and Continuous Deployment (CD) for the Python Web Application using GitHub Actions.
+This repository contains configuration files and scripts to implement Continuous Integration (CI) and Continuous Deployment (CD) for a Python Web Application using GitHub Actions.

 ## CI/CD Workflows

-### Python Testing Application Workflow
+### 1. Python Testing Application Workflow

 - **File**: [`.github/workflows/test-and-lint.yaml`](.github/workflows/test-and-lint.yaml)
-- **Trigger**: This workflow is triggered whenever a pull request is created or updated on the `main` branch.
+- **Trigger**: Triggered on pull requests to the `main` branch.

-#### Workflow Description
+**Workflow Description:**

-This workflow is responsible for testing the Python-based Python Web Application.
-It performs the following steps:
+This workflow tests the Python Web Application by:
-- Sets up the Python environment based on the specified Python versions.
+- Setting up the Python environment.
-- Installs project dependencies, including Flask, pytest, and flake8.
+- Installing dependencies (Flask, pytest, flake8).
-- Lints the codebase using flake8 to check for syntax errors and coding standards.
+- Linting the codebase using flake8.
-- Executes unit tests using pytest.
+- Executing unit tests with pytest.

-### Build Docker Image and Upload to ECR Workflow
+### 2. Build Docker Image and Upload to ECR Workflow

 - **File**: [`.github/workflows/docker-ecr-ci.yaml`](.github/workflows/docker-ecr-ci.yaml)
-- **Trigger**: This workflow is triggered in the following scenarios:
-  - When a push action is created or updated on the `main` branch.
-  - After the "Python Testing Application" workflow completes successfully.
+- **Trigger**: Triggered on push to the `main` branch, successful completion of "Python Testing Application" workflow, or manual trigger.
-  - Manually triggered using the GitHub Actions workflow dispatch.

-#### Workflow Description
+**Workflow Description:**

-This workflow automates the containerization and ECR (Amazon Elastic Container Registry) image management for the Python Web Application.
-It consists of the following steps:
+Automates containerization and ECR (Amazon Elastic Container Registry) image management for the Python Web Application:
-- Checks for the result of the "Python Testing Application" workflow.
-If it fails, it provides a failure message.
+- Checks the result of the "Python Testing Application" workflow and provides a failure message if it fails.
 - Configures AWS credentials for ECR access.
 - Logs in to Amazon ECR.
 - Deletes existing images from the ECR repository.
 - Builds a Docker image and pushes it to the ECR repository.

-### Deploy to EC2 Workflow
+### 3. Deploy to EC2 Workflow

 - **File**: [`.github/workflows/deploy.yaml`](.github/workflows/deploy.yaml)
-- **Trigger**: This workflow is triggered in the following scenarios:
-  - When a push action is created or updated on the `main` branch.
-  - After the "Build Docker Image and Upload to ECR" workflow completes successfully.
+- **Trigger**: Triggered on push to the `main` branch, successful completion of "Build Docker Image and Upload to ECR" workflow, or manual trigger.
-  - Manually triggered using the GitHub Actions workflow dispatch.

-#### Workflow Description
+**Workflow Description:**

-This workflow automates the deployment of the Python Web Application to an EC2 instance using Terraform.
-It includes the following steps:
+Automates deployment of the Python Web Application to an EC2 instance using Terraform:
-- Checks for the result of the "Build Docker Image and Upload to ECR" workflow.
-If it fails, it provides a failure message.
+- Checks the result of the "Build Docker Image and Upload to ECR" workflow and provides a failure message if it fails.
 - Sets up Terraform for infrastructure management.
 - Initializes Terraform and performs a plan to review changes.
 - Applies Terraform changes to deploy the application to EC2.